If you love the ghost pepper (Bhut Jolokia), this will definitely interest you.

 This particular variety is great for container growing because the plant tends to grow smaller.

 Another distinctive feature is that these bhuts produce smoother pods.
 In fact, they tend to have the appearance of long habaneros.

 This is a very popular bhut variety for making hot sauce.

 White Bhut Jolokia

-This intriguing variety ripens to an off-white color.
-The pods are smooth without the usual bumps on the skin.
+The white ghost pepper ripens to an off-white color, and the pods are smooth without the usual bumps on the skin.

-These plants are very productive and may grow over 3 feet tall.
+These plants have the potential to grow over 3 feet tall.